cabraham365/portfolio/README.md

 ## **About Me**

-I'm an operations data analyst based in Kista, Sweden, with a passion for transforming raw data into meaningful insights.
+I'm an operations data analyst based in Stockholm, Sweden, with a passion for transforming raw data into meaningful insights.
 My background includes hands-on experience with data cleaning, Power BI (especially Power Query), and building models that support business decisions.
-I also enjoy table tennis and sci-fi, with *Blade Runner* as my all-time favorite for its immersive atmosphere and storytelling.
+I also enjoy table tennis, hiking, disc-golf and sci-fi.

 ---